First, install the WaveFile gem.

 Notice that we gave the

 Format as well.
-This determines which format samples will be written as.
-Notice that the sample format (
+This determines the format that will be used when writing the samples to the file.
+Notice that the

 Buffer we created – the gem will handle the necessary translation behind the scenes.